emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 # Stochastic ExtraGradient with Random Reshuffling: Improved Convergence for Variational Inequalities

 This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities" and the ``optimizer_module`` associated with it.
-To reproduce the experiments of the paper, clone the project and run the files in the [experiments]() folder.
+To reproduce the experiments of the paper, run the files in the [experiments](https://github.com/emmanouilidisk/Stochastic-ExtraGradient-with-RR/tree/main/experiments) folder.

-If you found our code useful consider citing our paper.
+If you find our code useful consider citing our paper.
 Also, star-ing the Github Repo is more than welcomed!
 ```
 citation
 ```